Run, maintain, repeat.

 2. Leave It On 24×7

 An air purifier is designed to run 24 hours a day, 7 days a week of air purification.
 There is no need to turn it off even when you’re away.
-By leaving an air purifier run continuously, it prevents airborne particulates from building up and takes a long time to clean.
+Leaving an air purifier run continuously prevents airborne particulates from building up and takes a long time to clean.
 Don’t worry too much about energy wastage as modern air purifiers are energy-efficient and Energy Star Rated.
-With auto mode, the air purifier would self-regulate to only use higher fan speed when there is a high concentration level of air pollutants detected.
-If the particular model does not come with auto mode, leave it on at the lowest fan speed and the air purifier can run efficiently with no high utility bill to incur.
+With auto mode, the air purifier would self-regulate only to use higher fan speed when a high concentration level of air pollutants is detected.
+If the particular model does not come with auto mode, leave it on at the lowest fan speed, and the air purifier can run efficiently with no high utility bill to incur.

 3. Keep Windows And Doors Closed

-In order to use an air purifier effectively, you will need to make sure all windows and doors are shut tight.
+To use an air purifier effectively, you must make sure all windows and doors are shut tight.
 Also, seal any leakage or gaps on drafty windows with a sealing strip.
 This is to prevent purified clean air from escaping and outside airborne pollutants from coming in.
 Otherwise, healthy indoor air can never achieve as the air purifier will have to run indefinitely to clean the air.

 4. Change/ Maintain The filters Regularly

-Air purifier filters require schedule cleaning or replacing to prevent it from being clogged with contaminants.
+Air purifier filters require scheduled cleaning or replacing to prevent clogged with contaminants.
 For permanent/ washable pre-filter, use a vacuum cleaner attached with a soft brush head, gently vacuum it without applying pressure to the mesh.
-For stains that are hard to remove, you can use lukewarm water and gently rinse it off.
+For hard stains to remove, you can use lukewarm water and gently rinse it off.
 Leave it air dry for a couple of hours before installing back the filter.
 We recommend cleaning the pre-filter every 2 weeks or when there is a dip in the performance.

 5. Clean The Air Purifier’s Sensor

-Air purifiers that come with a built-in air quality sensor need to be clean periodically.
+Air purifiers with built-in air quality sensors need to be cleaned periodically.
 The sensor monitor and send accurate data to the device for autonomous features.
 You can easily clean the sensor lens dust with a cotton swab or microfiber cloth.
 Do this monthly or when the air purifier inaccurately/ fails to detect the rises of nearby pollutants in the air.